Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 Given an oriented, topological manifold $X$, with (possibly empty) boundary, $\Homeo^+(X,\partial X)$ denotes the topological group of orientation preserving self-homeomorphisms that restrict to the identity on the boundary $\partial X$, with the compact-open topology.
 The set of connected components $\pi_0 \Homeo^+(X,\partial X)$ is the \emph{topological mapping class group} of $X$, the group of isotopy classes of orientation preserving self-homeomorphisms that fix the boundary pointwise.
 We study topological mapping class groups for compact, oriented, simply connected $4$-manifolds.

 Let $\lambda_X \colon H_2(X) \times H_2(X) \to \Z$ be the intersection pairing of $X$.
 When $\partial X = \emptyset$, it was shown by Perron~\cite{MR862426} and Quinn~\cite[Theorem~1.1]{Quinn:isotopy} (cf.\ Kreck~\cite[Theorem~1]{MR561244}), that if two orientation preserving self-homeomorphisms of $X$ induce the same isometry of the intersection form then they are isotopic.
 Freedman~\cite[Theorem~1.5,~Addendum]{F} showed that every automorphism of the intersection form is induced by a homeomorphism.
-Therefore the results of Perron-Quinn and Freedman combine to compute the mapping class group of every closed, simply connected 4-manifold, in the sense of reducing the problem to algebra: $\pi_0\Homeo^+(X)\xrightarrow{\cong}\Aut(H_2(X),\lambda_X);\; F \mapsto F_*$.
+Therefore the results of Perron, Quinn, and Freedman combine to compute the mapping class group of every closed, simply connected 4-manifold, in the sense of reducing the problem to algebra:~$\pi_0\Homeo^+(X)\xrightarrow{\cong}\Aut(H_2(X),\lambda_X);\; F \mapsto F_*$.

 When $X$ has nonempty boundary, we need to consider a refinement of $\Aut(H_2(X),\lambda_X)$ to capture the algebraic data of a homeomorphism.
 A map $F\in\Homeo^+(X,\partial X)$ determines a homomorphism $\Delta_F\colon H_2(X,\partial X)\to H_2(X)$ called a \emph{variation}~\cite{MR390278, MR385872, MR375337}, defined by $[x] \mapsto [x-F(x)]$.
 Using that $X$ has Poincar\'{e}-Lefschetz duality, Saeki~\cite{MR2197449} showed that $\Delta_F$ satisfies an additional condition, making it what we call a \emph{Poincar\'{e} variation} (Definition~\ref{def:algebraicvariational}).
 There is a binary operation on the set of Poincar\'{e} variations, together with which they form a group $\mathcal{V}(H_2(X),\lambda_X)$.
 The map $F \mapsto F_*$ factors through this group via homomorphisms: where $j \colon H_2(X) \to H_2(X,\partial X)$ is the quotient map.
-In general $\Delta_F$ contains more information than $F_*$.
+If $X$ is closed, the second map is an isomorphism, but in general $\Delta_F$ contains more information than $F_*$.
 Saeki~\cite{MR2197449} used $\mathcal{V}(H_2(X),\lambda_X)$ to describe the smooth stable mapping class group for simply connected 4-manifolds with nonempty, connected boundary.

 When $\partial X$ has more than one connected component and ~$X$ admits a spin structure, there is a further invariant that does not appear in the closed case nor when the boundary is connected.
 For $F\in\Homeo^+(X,\partial X)$ we may compare a (topological) spin structure $\mathfrak{s}$ on $X$ with the induced spin structure $F^*\mathfrak{s}$.
 The two agree on $\partial X$ because $F$ fixes the boundary pointwise.
 There is a free, transitive action of $H^1(X,\partial X;\Z/2)$ on the set of isomorphism classes of spin structures on $X$ that agree on $\partial X$, and we denote by $\Theta(F) \in H^1(X,\partial X;\Z/2)$ the class representing the difference between $\mathfrak{s}$ and $F^*\mathfrak{s}$ (see Definition~\ref{def:spinobstruction} for a more detailed discussion).